 |Copyright © Nucleus Medical Media, Inc.|

-The varicella zoster virus (VZV) causes RHS.
+RHS is caused by the varicella zoster virus (VZV).
 The virus is the same one that causes chickenpox and shingles .
 It stays in the body even after the illness has passed.
-In some, it can reactivate and cause RHS.
+In some people, it can reactivate and cause RHS.

 - Having shingles or a history of chickenpox

 - Having other family members who have had shingles

 - Painful, one-sided red rash in the ear, mouth, or on the tongue